 At 3 AM on Saturday, Spirit Airlines shut off its engines forever — stranding passengers mid-trip, wiping out 17,000 jobs, and ending 34 years of cheap fares in a single email from the CEO.

-The immediate cause, as Spirit itself stated, was the sudden and sustained rise in fuel prices following the outbreak of the US-Iran war in late February — costs that more than doubled what Spirit had projected in its Chapter 11 restructuring plan.
-Jet fuel accounts for between 25% and 35% of airline expenses, a burden budget carriers feel especially hard.
-A proposed $500 million rescue deal with the Trump Administration had been on the table for weeks — one that would have given the government 90% of the company in exchange for the funding.
-It collapsed when some of Spirit's lenders concluded that liquidation would return more than the deal's terms would.
-The major airlines quietly helped kill the bailout too.
-The war has cost an estimated $25 billion so far — roughly 50 times what the Spirit rescue would have required.
+The immediate cause, as Spirit itself stated, was the sudden and sustained rise in fuel prices following the outbreak of the US-Iran war, costs that more than doubled what Spirit had projected in its Chapter 11 restructuring plan.
+Jet fuel accounts for between 25% and 35% of airline expenses.
+A proposed $500 million government rescue fell apart after major shareholders including Citadel, Ares Management, and PIMCO concluded that liquidation would return more of their investment than the terms on offer, while the major airlines quietly opposed any rescue that might preserve a competitor.

 Sources: Inkstick / The American Prospect · Roca News · Economic Populist